digital-asset/daml/docs/source/daml/testing-scenarios.rst

 Example with submitMustFailMsg
 ==============================

-Here’s an example of using :ref:`abort <daml-ref-abort>` to prevent a choice being exercised if certain conditions are not satisfied.
+Here’s an example of using ``assertMsg`` to prevent a choice being exercised if certain conditions are not satisfied.
-:ref:`abort <daml-ref-abort>` can also be used to achieve the same effect.

 .. literalinclude:: code-snippets/PurchaseOrderValidation.daml
    :language: daml
-   :lines: 7-24
+   :lines: 8-25

-To test the choice fails with the expected error message, ``submitMustFailMsg`` can be used in combination with common functions such as ``assertEq`` provided in ``DA.Assert``.
+To test the choice fails with the expected error message, ``submitMustFailMsg`` can be used in combination with functions such as ``assertEq`` provided in ``DA.Assert``.

 .. literalinclude:: code-snippets/PurchaseOrderValidation.daml
    :language: daml
-   :lines: 27-35
+   :lines: 27-36

-If ``DA.Assert`` doesn't contain a suitable function, binding the actual error message to a variable enables performing the necessary check.
+If ``DA.Assert`` doesn't contain a suitable function, binding the actual error message to a variable enables performing the necessary check. :ref:`abort <daml-ref-abort>` can also be used to achieve the same effect

 .. literalinclude:: code-snippets/PurchaseOrderValidation.daml
    :language: daml
-   :lines: 37-40
+   :lines: 38-40